saurab100/CICD-Jenkins/README.md

 # CICD-Jenkins
--Creat a spring boot application
+1. Creat a spring boot application
--Create CI/CD pipeline using Jenkins and deploying it to Tomcat container
+2. Create CI/CD pipeline using Jenkins and deploying it to Tomcat container